Content on this page was generated by AI and has not been manually reviewed.

 Is the F5 VPN Edge Client free?

 Yes, the client itself is provided by your organization as part of the Secure Access solution.
 You may need a valid profile and authentication credentials from your IT department.
+Edge vpn change country guide: how to switch regions in Edge with extensions, Windows VPN, and privacy tips 2026

 Which platforms are supported?